boseHere/sRNA_snakemake_workflow/README.md

 #### Filter_rfam

 * ##### threads
-   Defaulted to 1, can be changed according to server capabilities
+   Defaulted to 1, can be changed according to server capacity

 #### Filter_c_m

 * ##### threads
-   Defaulted to 1, can be changed according to server capabilities
+   Defaulted to 1, can be changed according to server capacity
 #### Cluster

 * ##### bowtie_cores
-   Defaulted to 1, can be changed according to server capabilities
+   Defaulted to 1, can be changed according to server capacity